Aviaq Johnston

-Aviaq Johnston (born October 23, 1992) is a Canadian Inuk writer from Igloolik, currently living in Iqaluit, Nunavut.
+Aviaq Johnston (born October 23, 1992) is a Canadian Inuk writer from Igloolik, based in Iqaluit, Nunavut.

+Her mother is from Quaqtaq and her father is from Montreal.
+She is a graduate of Nunavut Sivuniksavut in Ottawa and has a diploma in social work from Canadore College.

 Her debut young adult novel Those Who Run in the Sky won the inaugural Indigenous Voices Award for English Prose.
-The novel was also a shortlisted finalist for the Governor General's Award for English-language children's literature at the 2017 Governor General's Awards, and for the Burt Award for First Nations, Inuit and Métis Literature.
+The novel was also a finalist for the Governor General's Award for English-language children's literature at the 2017 Governor General's Awards, and for the Burt Award for First Nations, Inuit and Métis Literature.

-She has also published the children's book What's My Superpower?, and received a Governor General's History Award in 2014 for her short story "Tarnikuluk".
+She has also published the children's book What's My Superpower?
+(2017), and received a Governor General's History Award in 2014 for her short story "Tarnikuluk".

-Johnston was listed as one of the 18 Authors to Watch in 2018.
+Johnston was listed as one of 18 writers to watch by in 2018 by CBC Books.

+In 2018, she was a writer for the third season of the children's program Anaana's Tent.
+She is a writer and executive story editor for the comedy series North of North.